-It is very seldom now that you see a ainter burn off old paint with a spirit amp or torch, though there are still a few that stick to the old method.
-The castest way to clean paint off wood, or even metal, is to mix time and salsoda pretty thickly in water and then apply treely with a brush.
-After a short time the paint can be scraped off without difficulty.
-Any amateur can use this receipt, only a little care is advisable, as the mixture will remove skin from the hands or face even more rapidly than i will remove paint from wood or meta -New York Journal. take it he did .- Pall Mail Gazette.
-A Hen's Queer Freak.
+It is very seldom now that you see a painter burn off old paint with a spirit lamp or torch, though there are still a few that stick to the old method.
+The easiest way to clean paint off wood, or even metal, is to mix lime and salsoda pretty thickly in water and then apply reely with a brush.
+After a short tin he paint can be scraped off without difficulty.
+Any amateur can use this receipt, only a little care is advisable, as the mixture will remove skin from the hands or face even more rapidly than I -New York Journal,